-In 2009, Sam Dogen founded Financial Samurai, one of the top independently owned personal finance sites today with over 1 million visitors a month.
+In 2009, Sam Dogen founded Financial Samurai, one of the top independently owned personal finance sites today with over 1 million organic visitors a month.
 Here is Sam telling his own story.

 Hello everyone!
 It's nice to have you here.
 I thought I'd share some background of who I am, what makes me tick, and various thoughts on financial independence.